 ‘Dupatta’ is the most commonly used word for the long scarf.
 The word ‘chunni’ is well-known also in the Punjab.
 It is a symbol of modesty but in modern times it has also evolved into a fashion item.
 ‘Du’ means ‘two’, and ‘patta’ means ‘strip of cloth’ – originally from Sanskrit.
 The tradition dates back to the dawn of Indic culture, as well as that of Buddhism.
 Women cover their heads with a dupatta when entering temples and churches.

 The tradition of wearing a dupatta as a sign of modesty and respect continues in the Kundalini community.
-Yogi Bhajan encouraged women to wear one.
-Traditions commonly weaken as communities evolve.
-Let’s hope that this one will stay alive and well.
+In the context of yoga, the garment is usually made with a sheer fabric, such as georgette.

 Wearing a dupatta, especially in the West, may seem unusual to the uninitiated.
 However, it never fails to impress by its sheer beauty.
 It also never fails to deliver a sense of peace and serenity to the wearer.
 Meditation is a private affair, yet it is at its most powerful when performed with others.
 Group energy uplifts and heals like no other.
 A dupatta provides a private space.